lkjcalc/nAssembler/README.md

 RSB(S), RSC(S), SBC(S), SMLAL(S), SMULL(S), STM..,
 STR(B/T/BT/H), SUB(S), SVC/SWI, SWP(B), TEQ, TST, UMLAL(S), UMULL(S)

-The DCD, DCDU, DCB and ALIGN directives are supported
+The DCD, DCDU, DCW, DCWU, DCB and ALIGN directives are supported

 Pseudo instruction (like PUSH, ADR etc) are not implemented at the moment.
 Other instructions may be missing (report if you need one).